Lopamudra: Other aspects

-In the Hindu tantra tradition, Sri Vidya mantra devoted to the Devi which has twelve variations, each credited to a devote which included Lopamudra; the other devotees are Manu, Chandra, Kubera, Manmatha, Agstya, Surya, Indra, Skanda, Shiva and Krodhabattaraka (Durvasa).
+In the Hindu tantra tradition, Sri Vidya mantra devoted to the Devi which has twelve variations, each credited to a devote which included Lopamudra; the other devotees are Manu, Chandra, Kubera, Manmatha, Agastya, Surya, Indra, Skanda, Shiva and Krodhabattaraka (Durvasa).
 A version popular in South India during about the 6th century AD is called the Lopamudra mantra though now not practiced but it is also associated with traditions in Kashmir.

 The river Kaveri in Karnataka is called Lopamudra.
 The legend behind this is that Agastya had kept Lopamudra, whom he had married for her beauty, confined in his Kamandala or water pot.
 During one of his sojourns away from his hermitage he stayed away for a long time and lived with another woman with whom he had fallen in love.
-Noting this, Lopamdura started weeping.
+Noting this, Lopamudra started weeping.
 Then Ganesha who was passing by heard her cries and released her by overturning the vessel in which she was confined.
 She flowed out as the river Kaveri.

 Another version of Lopamudra being born as Kaveri is that she marries Sage Agastya on the condition that he would not leave her for too long or she would forsake him.
 One time, the sage was having a lengthy discussion with his disciples and he was prolonged in his absence from his wife.
 The Goddess angrily admonished her husband and turned away in such fury, that the pleats of her sari rearranged themselves to fall upon her right shoulder instead of her left (hence, why Kodava women have a unique way of wearing sari).
 As the sage pursued his wife, she jumped into a divine tank at the top of the Brahmagiri hill, being reborn as the Kaveri and disappeared underground before reappearing at Bhagamandala and flowing east towards the ocean.
-Goddess Kaveri is said to be dear to Shiva, Vishnu, Lakshmi and Parvati/Tripurasundari.
+Goddess Kaveri is said to be dear to Shiva, Vishnu, Lakshmi/Bhagavathy and Parvati/Kali.
 The divine shrines of Ranganatha(Vishnu) and Nimishambika(Parvati/Kali) at Srirangapatna on the banks of the Kaveri are held sacred to the people of Karnataka and Srirangam is considered a Divya Desam of Vishnu and Lakshmi in Tamil Nadu.